-This topic provides instructions for administrators who are configuring the settings that apply to all Investigations on the NetWitness Platform instance being configured.
-The settings for configuring and tuning behavior of NetWitness Platform Investigation are available in the System view > Investigation panel.
+This topic provides instructions for administrators who are configuring the settings that apply to all investigations on the NetWitness Platform instance being configured.
+The settings for configuring and tuning behavior of NetWitness Platform Investigate are available in the (Admin) > System > Investigation panel.
 These settings apply to all investigations and reconstructions on the current instance of NetWitness Platform.

-The Context Hub is preconfigured with meta fields mapped to the entities.
+The Context Hub is preconfigured with meta fields mapped to entities.
 NetWitness Respond and Investigate use these default mappings for context lookup.
-For information about adding meta keys, see "Configure Settings for a Data Source" in the Context Hub Configuration Guide.
+For information about adding meta keys, see "Configure Context Hub Data Source Settings" in the Context Hub Configuration Guide.

 The Investigation Configuration panel is displayed.